 Thinking of buying a new car?
 Before going to the dealer, check your credit score for free at myBankrate.

 This is also happening more often with motorcycles, ATVs, Jet Skis and recreational vehicles.
 So many people are surrendering them that the resale value is often very low.
 It's so low, in fact, that the lender doesn't want to waste resources to repossess, refurbish and resell.

 The problem for you is this: I don't know of any laws that would require the lender to give you the title, even after an unreasonable period of time.
 But until this matter is settled, you will have to foot expenses such as registration and insurance, for reasons I'll explain below.

 One, keep the vehicle and continue to use it.
-One day the lender or some collection agency will decide it is worthwhile to pick up the vehicle.
+One day the lender or some collection agency will determine it is worthwhile to pick up the vehicle.
 As I mentioned, keep the vehicle registered and maintain proper insurance.
-You don't want to compound the filing of a bankruptcy with a post-bankruptcy car accident.
+You don't want to compound the filing of a bankruptcy with a post-bankruptcy car crash.
 Your liability in an accident will not be part of your bankruptcy case -- in other words, it won't be dischargeable.